furiousprd15/furiousprd15/README.md

 ![HI there](itachi-uchiha-naruto.gif)

 <h3 >
-Hi, I am a Soham Karak, a Sophomore at Electronics Dept. IIT Guwahati, deeply interested in Reseach work exploring bioelectronics, particularly brain-computer interfaces.
+Hi, I am a Soham Karak, a Sophomore at Electronics Dept. IIT Guwahati, deeply interested in Research work exploring bioelectronics, particularly brain-computer interfaces.
 <br>
 Always eager to learn new things!!!